sigsep/open-unmix-pytorch/docs/faq.md

 ## Separating tracks crashes because it used too much memory

 First, separating an audio track into four separation models `vocals`, `drums`, `bass` and `other` is requires a significant amount of RAM to load all four separate models.
-Furthermore, another computationally important step in the separation is the post-processing of the `norbert` package, controlled by the parameter `niter`.
+Furthermore, another computationally important step in the separation is the post-processing, controlled by the parameter `niter`.
 For faster and less memory intensive inference (at the expense of separation quality) it is advised to use `niter 0`.
 Another way to improve performance is to apply separation on smaller excerpts using the `start` and `duration`, arguments.
 We suggest to only perform separation of ~30s stereo excerpts on machines with less 8GB of memory.